-If you are participating to the conference, come join us on July 7th, at 5:30 PM at Campus Monte S. Angelo, in the main conference venue for the Meet the OMT Reception.
+If you are participating to the conference, come join us on July 7th, at 5:30 PM at Campus Monte S. Angelo (the main conference venue) in the external catering area near building n.
+2 for the Meet the OMT Reception.

 And if you are not planning to go to EGOS, well, maybe you can reconsider… (trust me, I have personally previewed the menu and the wine list).

 The reception is co-sponsored by OMT and the Cass Business School, London.

 Davide Ravasi PDW Chair